-Education Share Fair (30 minutes) Call for Proposals will be open in late January.
+Education Share Fair (30 minutes)

 This session is designed for educators to create or revise lesson plans or activities with a peer working group.
 Proposals can be submitted for ideas and lessons at any stage of development.
 This allows for individuals to develop new lessons or to work on modifying currently existing lessons to a new grade level, teaching style, or learning objective(s).
 Each lesson or idea will be presented by the author at a roundtable with up to 9 other participants.
 Authors should spend about 15 minutes describing their lesson idea.
 Discussions will follow where participants are invited to provide feedback and ideas regarding the core concepts addressed, methodology, misconceptions, assessment or educational extensions.

 Curriculum Topics will be used to identify content that is relevant for specific subject matter.